mitric-lab/programming_theochem/src/00-preface/03-mdbook_usage.md

 The lecture notes have a built-in search system.
 Pressing the search icon (<i class="fa fa-search"></i>) in the menu bar or pressing the `S` key on the keyboard will open an input box for entering search terms.
-Typing any terms will show matching chapters and sections in real time.
+Typing any terms will show matching chapters and sections in real-time.

 Clicking any of the results will jump to that section.
 The up and down arrow keys can be used to navigate the results, and enter will open the highlighted section.